Nipple Itching: Symptoms, Causes and Treatment

 • Sometimes women can suffer from a fungal infection of the breast called breast yeast or thrush, which is usually caused by the fungus Candida albicans.
 However, thrush can develop from other unknown causes.
 It can occur while breastfeeding, in women with vaginal thrush, and while using antibiotics.
 Thrush can also damage the nipple itself.

 • Although rare, men can get breast yeast.
-Signs of nipple yeast can include:

-• women may experience a burning sensation, often after breastfeeding
+• Women may experience a burning sensation, often after breastfeeding.

 • nipple tenderness, burning, itching, or tingling